-Only stockholders of record at the close of business on September 19, 2022, the record date for the Annual Meeting, are entitled to notice of and to vote at such meeting.
-A list of these stockholders will be available at the time and place of the meeting and, during the ten days prior to the meeting, at the Company's headquarters at 663 Highway 60, Monett, Missouri.
+Only stockholders of record at the close of business on September 18, 2023, the record date for the Annual Meeting, are entitled to notice of and to vote at such meeting.
+A list of these stockholders will be available during the ten days prior to the meeting at the Company's headquarters at 663 Highway 60, Monett, Missouri.